williamdemeo/ds644-spring2023/scala/README.md

 ## Scala Setup Instructions

+If any of the intructions on this page are unclear, please post a message on [Slack][].

 1.  **Install the correct version of the Java Development Kit**.

     You must install the [Java Development Kit (JDK) version 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).